Home / Home Loans / Fixed rate home loans ex…

 Compare home loans today, with Compare the Market.

-Fixed rate home loans are a subset of home loans that come with a locked-in interest rate for one to five years.
+Fixed rate home loans are a type of home loan that come with a locked-in interest rate for one to five years.
 They can be used for either owner-occupied or investment loan purposes and you may be able to apply for interest-only repayments or principal & interest repayments.
-This type of loan could be an option worth considering if you’re looking for certainty regarding your repayments and don’t fancy the risk of a variable rate mortgage.

 A fixed rate home loan locks in your interest rate for a set period, which is generally from one to five years.
 For the fixed-rate periods, your home loan repayments will remain the same – if your interest rate doesn’t change, then neither do your interest repayments.

-Fixed rate home loans may not be a one-size-fits-all solution for those seeking stability over the entire life of the loan, since the maximum fixed rate period is generally only five years.
-However, these loans can offer homebuyers several years of relative normality, so if you have an existing home loan and security is what you need right now, you may want to consider fixing your home loan interest rate.
-Additionally, first home buyers may have limited borrowing power, and desire financial stability and security first and foremost – so the certainty offered by locking in fixed repayments for a set period can be helpful.
+So, if you have an existing home loan and security is what you need right now, you may want to consider fixing your home loan interest rate.
+Additionally, first home buyers may have limited borrowing power and desire financial stability and security first and foremost, so the certainty offered by locking in fixed repayments for a set period of time could be beneficial for their financial situation.

-You can break (i.e. refinance, close or payout) your fixed rate loan ahead of schedule, but you’ll generally be charged for it.
-This break fee can be expensive and is usually based on factors such as the balance of your home loan, how long is left on your loan term and your fixed interest rate period.
-Your loan-to-value ratio (LVR) may also play a part in whether or not you meet the eligibility criteria necessary to refinance with your lender, and will also affect if you pay lenders mortgage insurance (LMI) or not.
+You can break (i.e. refinance, close or payout) your fixed rate loan ahead of schedule, but you’ll generally pay a fee.
+This break fee can be expensive and is usually based on factors including the balance of your home loan, your remaining loan term and your fixed interest rate period.

-That being said, some lenders charge relatively small break fees so it’s worth getting in touch with your lender to get an estimate of what your break costs might look like.
+That being said, some lenders charge relatively small break fees, so it’s worth getting in touch with your lender to get an estimate of what your break costs might look like.
 You may find that the cost of leaving isn’t nearly as substantial as you thought it might be.

 Different types of home loans each have their own benefits and risks that should be carefully compared and considered.